mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

 .. note::

    If |mms| doesn't manage your cluster:

    - :ref:`Grant <edit-security-credentials>` the
-     :authrole:`backup` permission to the MongoDB user that runs backups.
+     :authrole:`backup` and :authrole:`clusterAdmin` roles to the
+     MongoDB user that runs backups.
    - Ensure that the operating system user that runs the {+mdbagent+}
      has read permission for all data files (including journal files) of the deployment.